Animal issues

 Have you found a stray dog?
 You can report it here:

-We work in partnership with Birmingham Dog Wardens who will collect the stray dog as soon as possible.
+We work in partnership with Worcestershire Dog Wardens who will collect the stray dog as soon as possible.
 If the dog warden has a long distance to travel, collection may be the next working day if the dog isn’t reported until late afternoon.

 Alternatively, you can report a stray dog to our Contact Centre on 0121 704 8001.